Protect Earth Newsmagazine

 Haley Maher – Investigative Reporter

 Haley is from West Chester, Pennsylvania.
 She is a recent graduate of the University of Pittsburgh, where she became passionate about environmental policy and advocating for equitable change.
 She hopes to inspire others to take urgent action in combatting the climate crisis.
 Investigating social and environmental sustainability are her passions.
-She currently is attending Law School.
+She currently is working at a law firm after passing the bar.

 Miriam grew up in the beautiful mountains of Northern New Mexico, which helped spark her interest in protecting the environment.
 She is devoted to creating lasting social change through government advocacy and legislation.